The Guide to Dark Kitchens: Everything you need to know

 How to market your dark kitchens?

 Marketing for dark kitchens is pivotal to success as there is no storefront.
 Digital marketing is your way to create customer loyalty and grow your business.
-We know this can be hard, but let us shine some light on a few tips we think would help your dark kitchen.
+We know this can be hard, but we highlight some tips to help your dark kitchen.

-So where can you start?
-Increasing your social media presence is becoming vital, as customers are turning into these media to get to know a brand.
-Paying attention to reviews is now critical as they are the (virtual) storefront of your business, and can lead to great referrals.
-Making your menu more attractive by focussing on branding, and easier management is also a way to make promote your dark kitchen.
+So, where can you start?
+Increasing your social media presence is becoming vital, as customers turn to these media to get to know a brand.
+Paying attention to reviews is now critical as they are your business’s (virtual) storefront and can lead to great referrals.
+Making your menu more attractive by focusing on branding and easier management is also a way to promote your dark kitchen.

 What platform do you need to run a dark kitchen?